mayukhg/ai-spm/README.md

 # AI Security Posture Management (AI-SPM) Platform

-A comprehensive enterprise-grade security platform built with a hybrid microservices architecture, designed to manage, monitor, and secure AI/ML assets throughout their lifecycle.
-The platform combines Node.js performance for web services with Python's AI/ML expertise in specialized microservices.
+A comprehensive enterprise-grade security platform built with a **hybrid microservices architecture**, designed to manage, monitor, and secure AI/ML assets throughout their lifecycle.
+The platform strategically combines Node.js for high-performance web services and authentication with Python microservices for specialized AI/ML security tasks.

 ## Features